kubevault/kubevault/docs/CONTRIBUTING.md

 simple statement that you, as a contributor, have the legal right to make the contribution.
 See the [DCO](https://github.com/kubevault/operator/blob/master/DCO) file for details.

-## Developer Guide

-We have a [Developer Guide](/docs/setup/developer-guide/overview.md) that outlines everything you need to know from setting up your dev environment to how to build and test Vault operator.
-If you find something undocumented or incorrect along the way, please feel free to send a Pull Request.

 ## Getting Help

-If you have a question about Vault operator or having problem using it, you can contact us on the [AppsCode Slack team](https://appscode.slack.com/messages/kubevault/) channel `#vault`.
+If you have a question about KubeVault or having problem using it, you can contact us on the [AppsCode Slack team](https://appscode.slack.com/messages/kubevault/) channel `#vault`.
 Follow [this link](https://slack.appscode.com) to get invitation to our Slack channel.

 ## Bugs/Feature request

-If you have found a bug with Vault operator or want to request for new features, please [file an issue](https://github.com/kubevault/project/issues/new).
+If you have found a bug with KubeVault or want to request for new features, please [file an issue](https://github.com/kubevault/kubevault/issues/new).

 ## Submit PR

 If you fix a bug or developed a new feature, feel free to submit a PR.
-In either case, please file a [Github issue](https://github.com/kubevault/project/issues/new) first, so that we can have a discussion on it.
+In either case, please file a [Github issue](https://github.com/kubevault/kubevault/issues/new) first, so that we can have a discussion on it.
 This is a rough outline of what a contributor's workflow looks like:
 - Create a topic branch from where you want to base your work (usually master).
 - Make commits of logical units.
 - Push your changes to a topic branch in your fork of the repository.